This post may contain affiliate links. Please see my disclosure policy for more details.

 17. Should House Sitters Charge?

-Bear in mind that many paid house sitters are actually local people who have their own home but house sit occasionally as a job (this is what I do now).
+Bear in mind that most paid house sitters are actually local people who have their own home but house sit occasionally as a job (this is what I do now).
 So free rent doesn’t come into it, as they’re still paying their own rent or mortgage.

 For travellers and those occasionally house sitting for their holidays, house sitting for no fee can be a great deal since travel accommodation is so expensive.
 I did it on my road trip and it was well worth it.